August 15–November 17, 2019

 Water brings together an exceptional group of contemporary artists whose work is inspired by the expressive possibilities of water.
 This exhibition, located in a region rich with fresh water, aims to bring attention to this valuable, yet vulnerable, resource through the lens of fiber- and video-based works, sculpture, and installation.

 The work in Water addresses issues of conservation and climate change while embracing water’s evocative qualities and formal beauty.
-Many of the artists created new work for the exhibition and include top nationally recognized fiber artists (three have work in the Smithsonian’s collection), a multimedia artist, and a sculptor.
+Many of the artists created new work for the exhibition and include top nationally recognized fiber artists, a multimedia artist, and a sculptor.

 Our environmental impact on water’s natural landscape is the foundation for the work by Terese Agnew, Susan Falkman, and Nnenna Okore.
 Agnew’s intricately embroidered quilt, which took years to complete, depicts a pastoral, watery scene of a proposed deep-pit-mine site in rural Wisconsin.
 Arctic melting and changing water patterns inform Falkman’s marble sculptures.
 Falkman, who carves stone to portray the softness of fabric and flow of water, created six new sculptures for Water, one of which will be permanently installed on the museum’s grounds.
 Internationally known for her work concerning environmental devastation, Okore’s richly textured fiber sculpture evokes the form of underwater plant life.